Aroueterra/notable-flask/README.md

 # notable-flask
 Web API for processing Notable! android application requests.
+This web application is hosted by pythonanywhere!

 ## File Hierarchy